LIHEAP / ECAP: Eligibility – Household Composition & Other Factors

 A subsidized household receives help paying for its utilities on a regular basis.
 The help may come from a government agency or a private person.

-When Energy Assistance Contact Center staff verifies that there is an unpaid portion of the energy costs, a subsidized household may receive energy assistance.
+When EA staff verifies that there is an unpaid portion of the energy costs, a subsidized household may receive energy assistance.
 The amount approved is the same amount as an unsubsidized household.

 Comments or Suggestions?